MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 ms.custom: bap-template
 ---

-# Set up an Azure Private Link
+# Set up connections for storage accounts behind firewalls

+[Transition from Azure Private Link to managed identities for Azure resources has been delayed.]

-[Azure Private Link](/azure/private-link/private-link-overview) lets Dynamics 365 Customer Insights - Data connect to your Azure Data Lake Storage account over a private endpoint in your virtual network.
-For data in a storage account, which isn't exposed to the public internet, Private Link enables the connection to that restricted network.
+If you have Azure Data Lake Storage accounts protected by firewalls, use [Azure Private Link](/azure/private-link/private-link-overview) to connect to Dynamics 365 Customer Insights - Data.
+Azure Private Link lets Customer Insights - Data connect to your Azure storage over a private endpoint in your virtual network.

-> [!NOTE]
+> [!IMPORTANT]
-> Customer Insights - Data is migrating from Azure Private Link to managed identities for Azure resources.
-During the migration, you might set up connections using Azure Private Link or managed identities.
-When setting up a connection to your Azure storage container, **Enable private link** indicates you'll use Private Link.
-This article explains the set up process for private links. **This storage account is behind a firewall** indicates you'll use managed identities.
-Go to [Set up managed identities (preview)](managed-identities.md).
+> If your instance doesn't already use private links, your instance must be updated first to support private links.
+Contact [Support](https://admin.powerplatform.microsoft.com/support) to get your instance updated.

 There are three scenarios where Customer Insights - Data can be configured to connect to firewall-protected Azure storage containers:

-- Output storage that can be configured at setup to use your own Azure data lake.
-- Data sources that read from an Azure data lake storage (Common Data Models (CDM) or Delta tables).
-- Exports that write to an Azure data lake.
+- When creating a new Customer Insights - Data environment for which you would like to [Use your own Azure Data Lake Storage account](own-data-lake-storage.md) that is protected by your virtual network.
+- When creating a [data source](data-sources.md) for which the data is stored in your protected Azure Data Lake Storage account.
+- Directly from the **Settings** > **Permissions** > **Private Links** page in Customer Insights - Data.

 ## Prerequisites